 Tug and pull between living and the immune system

 This is why when we’re sick we tend to not want to do anything.
 So we lay down in a dark room and rest, because that allows the immune system to do its job.
 A study published last month did a fantastic job of characterizing this.
-In the study, they found that infusing LPS in to mice was the most efficient way to induce this hypometabolic state.
+In the study, they found infusing LPS in to mice was the most efficient way to cause this hypometabolic state.

 In mice infused with LPS, oxygen consumption declined between 35-52%.
 Energy was diverted away from walking, resting metabolic rate and temperature regulation to the immune system to help promote tolerance.
 But therein lies the rub; tolerance simply means the body is adapting to the stress, not that it’s actively fighting it off.
 It’s a strategy to promote survival, not remove the infection.

-There is sufficient evidence to implicate increased LPS absorption in to the bloodstream as a cause of the metabolic impairment that leads to ME/CFS.
-Furthermore, since this same effect is seen during the aging process, one can make the case that ME/CFS is a condition of accelerated aging.
+Sufficient evidence exists to implicate increased LPS absorption as a cause of the metabolic impairment that leads to ME/CFS.
+Since the same thing happens during aging, one can make the case that ME/CFS is a condition of accelerated aging.

 Many factors go in to how LPS gets in to the bloodstream and messes with human metabolism.
 In addition to decreasing LPS absorption, one can minimize the effects of LPS through lifestyle modification.
-Increased LPS levels in the blood are found in numerous chronic diseases including Type 2 diabetes and obesity.
+Increased LPS levels in the blood occur in numerous chronic diseases including Type 2 diabetes and obesity.

 For more information on the Stop Leaky Gut Challenge including how people did early on, click here